Holiday Options and Costs

 Full Day Excursions

-Full Day Excursions invlove an early start and include a picnic lunch and coffee stops and we're back home again in the afternoon for a rest before an early dinner.
+Full Day Excursions involve an early start and include a picnic lunch and coffee stops and we're back home again in the afternoon for a rest before an early dinner.
 The price of these is 155 euros per person with a minimum price of 465 if only 2 participants.
 Private Birding can be booked but this has an additional cost.

 The Plains